sonic-net/SONiC/doc/pbh/pbh-design.md

 A `PbhOrch` class with a set of data structures will be implemented to handle PBH feature.
 OA will be extended with a new PBH Config DB/State DB schema and SAI FG Hash API support.
 PBH table/rule/hash/hash-field updates will be processed by OA based on Config DB changes.
-Each update operation will be verified against vendor specific capabilities.
+Each update operation will be verified against generic/vendor specific capabilities.
-Vendor specific capabilities will be stored in State DB after OA init is done.
+Generic/Vendor specific capabilities by default will be stored in State DB by OA.
 Some object updates will be handled and some will be considered as invalid.

 ### 2.3.2 PBH orch